 - You can find uninstall guides for most big spy apps.
-For instance, here’s one for FlexiSpy and here’s one for mSpy.
+For instance, here’s one for FlexiSpy, and here’s one for mSpy.

 - As a temporary solution, you can put the phone in Airplane Mode.
-Spy apps rely on the ability to send data back to the host and it can’t if you’re not connected to any networks.
+Spy apps rely on the ability to send data back to the host and they can’t if you’re not connected to any networks.

 - If all else fails, you can factory reset the phone.
 That should wipe out every app aside from the ones pre-installed by the OEM.